EthanVeselka/E2E_Pseudo-Lidar/README.md

 # E2E_Pseudo-Lidar
-Implementing an end-to-end Pseudo-LiDAR model framework for self-driving using CARLA and OpenCV.
+Implementing the Pseudo-LiDAR framework from "Pseudo-LiDAR from Visual Depth Estimation:
+Bridging the Gap in 3D Object Detection for Autonomous Driving" for self-driving in PyTorch, using CARLA and OpenCV.